instantiator/blog-source/blog-site/content/post/number-jam.md

 > **⚠️ Always check the wheel arches before you drive.**

-Before posting the video, though, we needed to obscure the number plate.
+Before posting the video, though, we needed to obscure our number plate.
+Privacy first!

 I asked Gemini to do it.
 Gemini, fairly enough, pointed out that this would require a subscription.
 That seemed a lot for one video.
 There didn't seem to be anything freely available or open source that could do this... _How hard could it be?_